ghofrani85/InstallScriptDetectorn2onRaspi/README.md

 # step 5: Install Pytorch4.0.0
+ATTENTION: this step does not work on raspberry pi3 b+. it crashes on 94%. therefore precompiled whil file are downloaded from "https://wintics-opensource.s3.eu-west-3.amazonaws.com/torch-1.4.0a0%2B7963631-cp37-cp37m-linux_armv7l.whl " and installed using pip3 install *.whl" before testing it, you need maybe to install numpy using "pip3 install numpy" command in command line furthemore, you need to install libatlas using apt. for this purpose  use the fllowing command
+$ sudo apt-get install libatlas-base-dev

+in order to test the installation open python3 and give the "import torch" command. if you get some
-(followed from this link :https://medium.com/hardware-interfacing/how-to-install-pytorch-v4-0-on-raspberry-pi-3b-odroids-and-other-arm-based-devices-91d62f2933c7)
+-------------------------------------------is not working ------------------------- (followed from this link :https://medium.com/hardware-interfacing/how-to-install-pytorch-v4-0-on-raspberry-pi-3b-odroids-and-other-arm-based-devices-91d62f2933c7)
 $ sudo apt install libopenblas-dev libblas-dev m4 cmake cython python3-dev python3-yaml python3-setuptools
 $ mkdir pytorch_install && cd pytorch_install